Check out the performers line up at the Thunder Bay Folk Festival! Incredible, and more to come.

 Nina & The Buffalo Riders' sound has been fashioned by a decade of live performance experience, songwriting and commercial session work for companies like ALP Music, as well as a myriad of influences ranging from bluegrass to soul.
 The group is valued for their high intensity live performances and cross-genre instrumentation.

-Full Cord started as a project between band members Todd Kirchner, Eric Langejans, Paul Kirchner.
-All seasoned musicians, they wanted to build a musically diverse band using traditional bluegrass instruments.
+Full Cord started as a project between band members upright bass player Todd Kirchner & guitar/mando player Eric Langejans.
+Soon after, Danny Seabolt, fiddler extraordinaire and luthier joined the band.
+The newest members are Brian Oberlin on mandolin (formerly of Grasshoppah) and Alex Johnson on resophonic guitar (formerly of Fauxgrass).
+All seasoned bluegrass musicians they wanted to build a musically diverse band using traditional bluegrass instruments.

 The band has an extraordinary song base, with songs ranging from traditional country and bluegrass to modern pop hits, big band era tunes and everything in between (and we do mean everything!).
 With hundreds of songs in their repertoire, they never run out of songs to choose from.

-The band is based in West Michigan and has had the privilege of performing all over the state, from private parties and events to breweries, barns and bluegrass festivals.
+Based in West Michigan, Full Cord has had the privilege of performing all over the state, from private parties and events to breweries, barns and bluegrass festivals.

 Conor Larkin is a singer/songwriter and multi-instrumentalist from Alpena who has been sharing his music throughout Michigan since he was 10 years old.
 He was cutting his teeth at long bar gigs, local music festivals, and open mic nights since before he was old enough to drive to them.
 Not one to turn down a chance to perform, Conor has played all over the state as a “hired gun” guitarist, bassist, drummer, and vocalist.
 His unique talent and genuine love of music makes him a standout member of every ensemble he has performed with.
 Seeking a more personal outlet for his musical side, Conor began writing songs and developing a voice of his own.
 Over the past few years he has been honing his craft as a songwriter and is ready to share his own music with the world.
 His debut EP is currently being recorded and he’s eager to perform his songs.
 Alongside Conor will be an all-star cast of local musicians backing him up and adding their own talents to the music.